digilytiks/looker-studio-report-exporter/README.md

 6. Wait for the script to scroll through all reports and collect data.
 7. Once completed, the CSV is automatically copied to your clipboard.
 8. Open Google Sheets (or Excel) and paste the data (Ctrl+V / Cmd+V).
+9. Select 'Data' >> 'Split text to columns' to separate into individual columns

 **Notes**